bitwes/Gut/documentation/docs/class_ref/class_guttest.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **get_pass_count**\ (\ ) :ref:`🔗<class_GutTest_method_get_pass_count>`

-Returns the number of passing asserts.
+Returns the number of passing asserts in this script at the time this method was called.
+Call in :ref:`after_all<class_GutTest_method_after_all>` to get total count for script.

 .. rst-class:: classref-item-separator